MikeyBeez/RAGAgent/README.md

 OTTO is a cutting-edge AI chat agent for macOS, now enhanced with the power of Fabric!
 Combining LangChain, Ollama, and Fabric's pattern-based approach, OTTO offers an immersive and intelligent conversational experience.
 Prepare to embark on an extraordinary adventure in artificial intelligence! 🚀

 Young apprentice wizards can find additional scrolls of maps, spells, and rituals in the chamber of documentation.
+After chanting the README, wise apprentices will find the chamber of documentation and chant the quickstart spells.

 ## ✨ Features: A Treasure Trove of AI Wonders ✨